getodk/docs/projecting-collect.rst

 .. note::

-  Windows users should make sure that they have `downloaded <https://devs-lab.com/usb-adb-drivers-for-all-android-devices.html>`_ Universal ADB Drivers
+  Windows users should make sure that they have `downloaded <https://devs-lab.com/usb-adb-drivers-for-all-android-devices.html>`_ Universal ADB Drivers.

 Follow the instructions given below to use Vysor: